 - Remove volunteer weeds.
 Removing volunteer tomatoes can reduce disease as they can serve as an inoculum source.

 - Rotate every 2-3 years.
 Rotating away from tomato can reduce inoculum density in a field.

 - Apply fungicides preventatively.

 In addition to the cultural practices listed above, there are several products that are effective at controlling the disease.
+In general, apply on a 7-14 day interval except where the label specifies otherwise.
 For the latest fungicide recommendations for early blight, consult the Southeastern US Vegetable Crop Handbook.

 Example products for control of early blight in tomato.

 |Active Ingredient||Example Product||PHI (days)||FRAC Group|

 |difenoconazole + cyprodinil||Inspire Super||0||3 + 9|